TerranMechworks/mech3doc/docs/gamez-files.md

 ### Meshes

-In the gamez.zbd main header, the member meshes_offset gives the file offset to the main mesh header, which looks like this:
+From the main header, `meshes_offset` gives the offset to the meshes header, which looks like this:

 ```rust
 struct MeshesHeader {